Belated Income Tax Return Filing for AY 2024–2025

 Revised income tax return

 You have until December 31 to file a revised ITR if you submitted the original ITR by the due date of July 31 but made a mistake.
-The Income Tax Act’s Section 139(5) contains the relevant provision.
+Section 139(5) of the Income Tax Act contains the relevant provision.
 A revised ITR must be submitted using the same procedure as an original ITR.
 The statistics included in the original ITR will also be required in the procedure; therefore, you must select Section 139(5) on the ITR form and have the original ITR on hand.

 In accordance with the statutory deadlines, the updated return may be filed more than once, according to Sumit Mangal, partner at Luthra and Luthra Law Offices India.
 However, if a return is updated more than once, it may be chosen for a thorough analysis to determine the causes of the repeated changes.
 Nothing specific needs to be taken into account while filing the updated return.